The information on this page is for applicants.

 Leeds Trinity offers a range of bursaries and scholarships to help support students while they study.

-Students studying an apprenticeship, and students studying with one of our Franchise Providers are not eligible for Leeds Trinity Bursaries and Scholarships.
+Students studying for an apprenticeship are not eligible for Leeds Trinity Bursaries and Scholarships.

 You may be eligible for a Leeds Trinity Bursary.

 The Leeds Trinity Bursary is a cash award of £1,000 for the second year for all eligible students with a household income of £25,000 or less.

 UK home students with a household income of £25,000 or less (as assessed by Student Finance England or other relevant funding body) who start a full-time undergraduate honours programme in 2022-23 will receive a cash bursary of £1,000 in Level 5 (the second year, or the third year for students on a course with a foundation year) of their course.

 The bursary will be administered automatically for all eligible students; you will not need to make an application for it.

 Leeds Trinity recognises and rewards hard work.
 We give away a £1,000 payment in the first year of the course for high-achieving students starting a full-time honours undergraduate course in September 2021 or September 2022 through our Academic Achievement Award.

 You'll be eligible to receive the award if you've achieved AAB at A level or the equivalent over three awards.